Release Date: 6/29/2010

 Also Available On

-The game has a very fun gunplay, but the weapons are what draw your attention and make you want to actually shoot stuff.
-You get your typical pistol, shotgun, assault rifle entourage, but there are other unique weapons like a grenade launcher that lets you control the grenade on the ground, so when you let go of the alt fire button it will blow up where you want.
+The game has very fun gunplay, but the weapons are what draw your attention and make you want to actually shoot stuff.
+You get your typical pistol, shotgun, and assault rifle entourage, but there are other unique weapons like a grenade launcher that lets you control the grenade on the ground, so when you let go of the alt-fire button it will blow up where you want.
 My favorite weapon is a mix of a sniper rifle and grenade launcher that lets you control the bullet and steer it.
-Watching enemies heads blow up or legs coming off is very satisfying and never gets boring.
+Watching enemy’s heads blow up or legs coming off is very satisfying and never gets boring.

 You can upgrade the TMD with perks such as longer durations for powers, allowing extra energy when killing enemies, as well as upgrading weapons with more firepower, faster reloading, and bigger clips.
 While the upgrades are a nice touch they don’t really make a huge impact like you would think and the game adapts to these upgrades too fast so you always feel like you’re not quite powerful enough.

 While it’s neat to reverse time and go back in time to stop things from happening then come back you always feel the TMD and the whole time manipulation thing isn’t fleshed out enough.
 For example, there is a door in front of you that isn’t quite open enough to crouch under so you age a metal crate, slide it under, then bring it back and it pushed the door open.
 Not very creative and I feel that all of these time elements could have been fleshed out more.
 This isn’t the only game’s problem, but the biggest one is its looks.
 It uses the Unreal Engine 3 but looks kind of ugly with flat muddy textures, and the only real thing going for it is the lighting.